Share this post:

-Deer are primarily a problem in rural areas or near forest preserves.
-Squirrels, on the other hand, can be a problem in the city, suburbs, or the country.
-They have adapted to city life very well, and can be a major annoyance in terms of grass and lawn care.
-They will dig up your bulbs, eat all the birdseed you put out, dig holes in your lawn, chew a hole into your attic, make a mess of your garden, harass your dog, and are generally a nuisance.
-They can also be very cute when they hold a piece of food in their little paws and delicately nibble at it.
+Deer can be a problem more so in rural areas or near forest preserves.
+Squirrels, on the other hand, can be a "nutty nuisance" in the city, suburbs, or the country and can be a major disturbance in terms of grass and lawn care.
+They will dig up your bulbs, eat all the birdseed you put out, dig holes in your lawn, chew a hole into your attic, make a mess of your garden, and even harass your dog.
+They can be very cute when they hold a piece of food in their little paws and delicately nibble at it sitting up in a tree.
+But don't let their cuteness deter you from taking precautions to protect your yard.